rjspencer/docs/theming.md

 Here are a few tips and tricks that we have when writing a theme.
 These are just some loose guidelines---don't follow them if necessary.

 * Use semicolons in JavaScript.
 We do compress JavaScript before we upload it to our CDN, which may cause issues from time to time.
+* Remember to keep metadata in mind.
+For instance, when people share links to Facebook, you have control over the information Facebook pulls from the page.
+[Obligatory StackOverflow Post](http://stackoverflow.com/a/7623986/115629)

 # Pages
 Each view on StageBloc has a `{Page}` block.
 [You can also create your own custom pages](#custom-pages).